MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 ## Configure Directory Services account in Microsoft 365 Defender

-To connect the [sensor](sensor-health.md#add-a-sensor) with your Active Directory domains, you'll need to configure Directory Services accounts in Microsoft 365 Defender.
+To connect your sensors with your Active Directory domains, you'll need to configure Directory Services accounts in Microsoft 365 Defender.

 1. In [Microsoft 365 Defender](https://security.microsoft.com/), go to **Settings** and then **Identities**.